darklang/docs/docs/language.md

 Functions do not live in the “Canvas”, but rather are a little bit ethereal.

+Built-in functions are all versioned: we frequently deprecate old functions and add updates.
+When we deprecate old versions, your code does *not* change, and you keep using the old ones.
+We intend to support automated refactoring and updating in the future.

 In the future, we intend to support partial application/currying, and default/optional parameters.